sarabepu/mongoExplorer/README.md

 Sara Bejarano

 ## Description
-Kinofil is an webapp for people that enjoys watching movies.
+DataBase explorer is a webapp for exploring databases, collections and inserting in the collections.
 It has the following functionalities:

-- Create an account and login
-- Filter a movie list on name
+- list the databases available
+- list the collections of a database
-- See the description of a movie
+- list the first 20 documents of a collection ordered by time.
-- Add the movie to favorite list
-- Add the movie to watched list
-- Add a review

 ## Deployment

-The user can directly visit the website (hosted in HerokuApp)  [here](https://kinofil.herokuapp.com)
+The user can directly visit the website (hosted in HerokuApp)  [here](https://mongo-explorer1.herokuapp.com/)

 If you want to deploy the project locally folloy this instructions: